-This will discount the listed Shopify product price for any product in the subscription group.
+It will discount the listed Shopify product price for any product in the subscription group.

 This type of product discount will apply on the customer's first recurring order and all future orders containing that product.
 As long as they continue to subscribe, they will receive the product at that discounted price.

-Visit: Subscription Discounts Setup for detailed setup instructions.
+Visit Subscription Discounts Setup for detailed setup instructions.

 With Recurring Orders, you can offer a percentage discount on initial orders, which automatically switches to a different discount on future recurring orders.

 There are many different scenarios where this discount style can be used to offer unique promotions.
-For stores looking to reduce churn, you can use this feature to offer a larger discount after a specific number of orders has passed.
+For stores looking to reduce churn, you can use this feature to provide a larger discount after a specific number of orders has passed.

-Visit: Dynamic Discounts Setup for detailed setup instructions.
+Visit Dynamic Discounts Setup for detailed setup instructions.